A Tool for Managing DNA Comparisons

 Fix Silverlight Issues in Safari

-Silverlight must be installed first.
-It may also be necessary to click on "Activate Silverlight" at the top of the page before the install button is displayed.
+and must be activated before the install button is displayed in the box below.
 Then to install Genome Mate, click on the

 Install button in the box below.